-Course Outcome of Topology: Students will be able to:
+Course Outcome of Topology:

 - 1. Identify topologies and form a topological space using basis and sub-basis. - 2.
 Define connected space and find its components and path components of a topological space. - 3.
-Study of theorems on connectedness, compactness and completeness.

-4. State the first, second countability and separable axioms.
-List the results based on first and second countability.

-5. Apply metric space concept to compactness and completeness.
+Study of theorems on connectedness, compactness and completeness. - 4.
+State the first, second countability and separable axioms.
+List the results based on first and second countability. - 5.
+Apply metric space concept to compactness and completeness.